loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 ## Requirements

-I do mostly office work and only a little gaming, so my only hard requirements were 75% layout (I need the F-row and arrow keys) and hotswap sockets.
+I do mostly office work and only a little gaming, so my only hard requirements were 75% layout (I wanted the F-row and arrow keys) and hotswap sockets.
 This left the following boards:

 | Item                                                                                                            | Starting price | Size    | Layout               | Hotswap | Connectivity                | Software               | Thumb cluster | Wrist-wrist | Tenting  | Comments                |
 |-----------------------------------------------------------------------------------------------------------------|----------------|---------|----------------------|---------|-----------------------------|------------------------|---------------|-------------|----------|-------------------------|